EloiStree/2025_02_21_InfiniSyncableNtpLoop/README.md

 It should allows to keep the headset sync on the device clock and need only once message to sync them all for the reste of the sessions.

+Why I am creating that ?

+I want kids to make a game triangulate in a room.
+That share the exact same timing.
+It won't be multiplayer network game.
+But they will be able to see the same event at the same time in the space space.

+But is is synchable with a simple IID message and an NTP server.